 We had so many good times at 26 Python Hill.
 The parlour was our play room, the garden our own private jungle.
 We had very little, and we were happy with it.

 When it is time, we will move from 8 Sycamore.
 I will be just as reluctant as my dad, and his dad before him.
 I make no apologies for it.
-I will see sense and realise that it has all got a bit much for me and your mum, but nevertheless, our memories are here and moving out marks the last leg of our journey together.
-I’m sure we will find something which suits both our needs – single storey for your mum, and something not resembling a pokey hole for me.
+I will see sense and realise that it has all got a bit much for me and Sue, but nevertheless, our memories are here and moving out marks the last leg of our journey together.
+I’m sure we will find something which suits both our needs – single storey for Sue, and something not resembling a pokey hole for me.
 It would be a shame to have lived and worked so hard for all these years to build a family home of our own, only to live out our final days in a rabbit hutch.

 But we have a little way to go before that happens…